 Jail and Inmate Search in Wisconsin

-Wisconsin has a total of 23,519 inmates in their justice system.
-Of all the Wisconsin inmates, 93% are male.
+WI has a total of 23,519 inmates in their justice system.
+Of all the state inmates, 93% are male.
 70% of female inmates are White, and 52% of male inmates are White.
 43% of the men are Black with 21% female.
 About 70% of all inmates are single and never been married.
-Almost 72% of Wisconsin inmates have completed high school or have a GED.
+Almost 72% of the state inmates have completed high school or have a GED.
 67% are in prison because of committing a violent offense.
 More than 35% of the inmates have five years or more until their sentence is complete.
 One-quarter are in the system due to a sex offense.
 Almost half are in prison for the first time.
-The average age of inmates in Wisconsin is 37 years old.
+The average age of inmates in WI is 37 years old.
 95% of prisoners have never been in the military.

 Table of Contents

 Wisconsin jail inmate search records are the forms that are completed every time something happens in an inmate’s life.
 From the time they are arrested until they have completed their parole, their file is updated to reflect all changes and occurrences.
 Wisconsin inmate search records are updated frequently by the administration and shared among law enforcement to keep everyone on the same page with each inmate.
 When managing so many people and facilities, they need a system that is reliable and organized to keep everything straight and to know at any time where an inmate is located.